tachibana-shin/flutter_kaeru/example/README.md

-# reactify_example
+# kaeru_example

-Demonstrates how to use the reactify plugin.
+Demonstrates how to use the kaeru plugin.

 ## Getting Started